 Grad PLUS loans interest rates are very high and also they accumulate once the loan is disbursed even when at school.
 Once the graduation is completed, the interest rates are added to the principal amount.
 During the repayment time, the interest rate and also the principle value gets added and it can be tedious to manage your repayments.
 That can make the loan quite expensive.
 So it is wise to enroll for a part-time job to avoid taking loans altogether.
-In cases for financial instability, not paying interest rates and the principal value can lead the loans to go in default and delinquent, which have very bad consequences.
+In cases of financial instability, not paying interest rates and the principal value can lead the loans to go into default and delinquent, which have very bad consequences.

 Check for statistics of debt associated with PLUS loans

 Apply for grants, scholarships, and other forms of financial aid that the college has to offer.
 Scholarships are merit-based, so scoring good grades can help you apply and get them.
 Also do not forget to claim your tax refunds as you pay for student loans.
 Graduation PLUS loans come with high-interest rates that go up to 7.21% which is high for the student to pay.
 Till the administrative forbearance is effective due to the pandemic, these interest rates are not to pay.
 Grad PLUS not only has high-interest rates but also, origination fees, which will be deducted from the principal value when the loans are disbursed to you.
 Perkins loans come with more affordable interest rates.
 Therefore, it is advised to check at your university for Perkins loans.
 Perkin loans have 5% interest rates and are covered by the government while you are still studying at school.

 Unsubsidized federal loans are the cheaper option to consider.
 As a graduate student, you are eligible to take up to 20,500 dollars with an interest rate of 6.21%.
 You can also choose to enroll for part-time work at school with which you can try to cover your educational expenses without having to take loans.